 In response to this need, the Alabama Legislature in 1992 gave the Impaired Drivers Trust Fund Advisory Board the responsibility of facilitating a comprehensive system of services for Alabamians with head and spinal cord injury.
 The following year, the Legislature passed Act 93-323, establishing the Impaired Drivers Trust Fund (IDTF) and imposing an additional \$100 fine on persons convicted of driving under the influence of alcohol or drugs, with proceeds allocated to the IDTF.
 Each year, these proceeds are used as payer of last resort for costs of care provided to Alabamians who live with TBI or spinal cord injury (SCI).
 County clerks collect the money and deposit it into the state treasury.
 The funds are included in the Alabama Department of Rehabilitation Services (ADRS) budget, and ADRS disperses monies in accordance with criteria established by the board.
 In 2016, the law was amended (Act 16-259) to change the name to the Alabama Head and Spinal Cord Injury Trust Fund to more accurately represent who is being served with the revenue.
 Case management, counseling, pre-vocational services, cognitive remediation, family education, community resource provision, respite care, recreational supports, and attendant care are provided by programs within ADRS and the Alabama Head Injury Foundation.
 These services are made possible by the trust fund and enable Alabamians with TBI and SCI to strive for and achieve an improved quality of life following injury.
 While the name change was an important first step, more action is necessary to ensure that individuals and families continue to receive these critical supports.
 Additional revenue is needed to meet the growing demand for services for individuals who are newly injured; without it, Alabamians will be underserved.
-Advisory Board Chair: Reyn Norman Vice Chair: Scott Powell Secretary: Carol Mysinger Members: Doug Beverly, Jane Elizabeth Burdeshaw, Sen. Linda Coleman-Madison, Donna Dodson, Elmyra Jones, Natasha Marvin, Rep. Phillip Pettus, Graham Sisson, Despina Stavrinos, Karen Watkins-Smith, Ronnie Welch Dear Legislator, We are pleased to present the 2017 Annual Report for Alabama's Head and Spinal Cord Injury Trust Fund (AHSCITF).
-Alabamians with traumatic brain injuries (TBI) and spinal cord injuries (SCI) are better equipped to strive for and achieve an improved quality of life following injury thanks to the services made possible by the AHSCITF.
-These vital, life-changing services are the result of collaboration between the AHSCITF Advisory Board and public and private organizations, including the Alabama Department of Rehabilitation Services, the Alabama Head Injury Foundation, and the Alabama Department of Public Health.
-Please join us in thanking the partners and staff who labor unceasingly to better the lives of all Alabamians with traumatic brain and/or spinal cord injury.
+Advisory Board Chair: Reyn Norman Vice Chair: Scott Powell Secretary: Carol Mysinger Members: Doug Beverly, Jane Elizabeth Burdeshaw, Sen. Linda Coleman-Madison, Donna Dodson, Elmyra Jones, Natasha Marvin, Rep. Phillip Pettus, Graham Sisson, Donnies Standing Marvin, Rep. Marvin, Rep. Phillip Pettus, Graham Sisson, Donnies Standing Marvin, Rep. Marvin, Rep. Phillip Pettus, Graham Sisson, Donnies Standing Marvin, Rep. Marvin, Rep. Phillip Pettus, Graham Sisson, Donnies Standing Marvin, Rep. Phillip Pettus, Graham Standing Marvin, Rep. Phillip Pettus, Rep. Phillip Pettus,

+Dear Legislator, We are pleased to present the 2018 Annual Report for Alabama's Head and Spinal Cord Injury Trust Fund (AHSCITF).
+The services available to Alabamians with traumatic brain injuries (TBI) and spinal cord injuries (SCI) equip them with the help they need to work toward an improved quality of life following injury.
+A collaboration between the AHSCITF Advisory Board and public and private organizations - including the Alabama Department of Rehabilitation Services, the Alabama Head Injury Foundation, and the Alabama Department of Public Health - provides life-changing services.
+Please join us in expressing our gratitude to the partners and staff who work tirelessly to improve the lives of all Alabamians with traumatic brain and/or spinal cord injury.
 Jane Elizabeth Burdeshaw, commissioner Alabama Department of Rehabilitation Services Reyn Norman, chairman Alabama Department of Insurance What is traumatic brain injury (TBI)?